vision4robotics/SASR-tracker/README.md

 #### Possible Issues

-The code is tested on Matlab R2018a with CUDA 9.0 and cuDNN 7.3.0 for CUDA 9.0.
+The code is tested on Matlab R2017b with CUDA 8.0.

 Matconvnet is also the latest when this work is completed.